 Deadline: October 18, 2021

-The American Association for Dental Research (AADR) has received funding from the National Institutes of Health – National Institute of Dental and Craniofacial Research (NIH-NIDCR) to support travel for dental students and NIDCR-supported trainees to the IADR/AADR/CADR General Session & Exhibition in Vancouver, BC, Canada for presentation of scientific papers on dental research.
+The American Association for Dental Research (AADR) has received funding from the National Institutes of Health – National Institute of Dental and Craniofacial Research (NIH-NIDCR) to support travel for dental students and NIDCR-supported trainees to the IADR/AADR/CADR General Session & Exhibition in Washington D.C. for presentation of scientific papers on dental research.
 If granted, qualified individuals will be selected to receive funds on the basis of the quality of an abstract accepted for presentation at the Meeting.

 The IADR Program Committee and IADR Groups will review abstracts submitted by individuals applying for travel grant funds, and the IADR Program Committee will make the final selection of the travel grant recipients.
 The Program Committee will base its decision on and assign high priority to: 1) originality of research design, 2) innovations in technique, and 3) scientific merit.

 Preference will be given to first-time applicants and those who have received the Bloc Travel Grant only one time previously.

 To be eligible for a travel grant, applicants must be:

 - Dental students enrolled in accredited U.S. dental schools (at the time of submission) or NIDCR-supported trainees.